embedx-co/Odie-Rules/replit.md

-# Launch Pitch Game - Replit Configuration
+# Odie Rules - Replit Configuration

 ## Overview

-Launch Pitch is a real-time multiplayer pitch competition game built with React frontend and Express backend.
+Odie Rules is a real-time multiplayer pitch competition game built with React frontend and Express backend.
 Players receive prompts (problems/products) and compete to deliver the best pitch within time limits, with strategic Venture cards adding gameplay twists.
 The game uses WebSocket for real-time communication and PostgreSQL for data persistence.

 ## System Architecture